BartoszCichecki/LenovoLegionToolkit/README.md

 [![Build](https://github.com/BartoszCichecki/LenovoLegionToolkit/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/BartoszCichecki/LenovoLegionToolkit/actions/workflows/build.yml) [![Join Discord](https://img.shields.io/discord/761178912230473768?label=Legion%20Series%20Discord)](https://discord.com/invite/legionseries)

-This is a utility created for Lenovo Legion 5, 5 Pro, 7, etc. laptops, that allows changing a couple of features that are only available in Lenovo Vantage.
+This is a utility created for Lenovo Legion laptops, that allows changing a couple of features that are only available in Lenovo Vantage or Legion Zone.

 It runs no background services, uses less memory, uses virtually no CPU, and contains no telemetry.
 Just like Lenovo Vantage, this application is Windows only.